-For each entry, you will need to fill out a description box, indicating your key responsibilities in this role.
-You will have 600 characters (including spaces) to craft a concise sketch of your position, so that the admissions committee has a fuller idea of your duties and the ways in which this experience contributed to your growth and development as an aspiring healthcare provider.
-As well, once you’ve entered your responsibilities, you will be given the option to designate 6 experiences as “Most Important Experiences”, by clicking a star next to the experience.
+For each entry, you will need to fill out a description of your key responsibilities in this role.
+You will have 600 characters (including spaces) to craft a concise sketch of your position so that the admissions committee has a fuller idea of your duties, as well as the ways in which this experience contributed to your growth and development as an aspiring healthcare provider.
+Additionally, once you’ve entered your responsibilities, you will be given the option to designate 6 experiences as “Most Important Experiences”, by clicking a star next to the experience.
 These should be experiences that were particularly formative in your development.
 One way to ensure you’re utilizing this designation effectively is to reflect on the key qualities and core competencies expected of future dental professionals and use these to evaluate your experiences.
 Those that particularly reflect such qualities and competencies should be among those designated “Most Important”.
 A discussion of these key qualities and core competencies follows in the section below, “ADEA AADSAS Dental School Application Review”.

-Note that only completed, current, and in-progress experiences can be included; experiences that you have planned for the future, but which you haven’t yet begun, should not be included here.
+Note that only completed, current, and in-progress experiences can be included.
+Experiences that you have planned for the future, but which you haven’t yet begun, should not be included here.
 However, experiences can be added after you submit your application, so if planned opportunities begin after the date you send in your application, you’ll be able to come back and add these.
-However, you will not be able to edit or update experiences that have already been entered into the application form.
+You will not be able to edit or update experiences that have already been entered into the application form though.
 If you are currently in, or just beginning, an experience that will continue after you submit your application, you can make a note of your expected time commitment in the “Description/Key Responsibilities” box.

 In this section, you will have the opportunity to categorize and list highlights from your academic and professional life, in the form of awards and achievements.
 As with “Experiences”, above, you may enter any relevant achievements from your professional and academic life, but it’s best to focus on those that took place during (and after) your time in college/university.